martinjameswhite/directsht/README.md

 ```
 from sht.sht import DirectSHT

-# The class takes a number of multipoles to cmopute (lmax=Nl-1)
+# The class takes a number of multipoles to compute (lmax=Nl-1)
 # and the number of spline points for interpolation.
-# Typically Nx ~ 2 Nl is a good choice.
+# Typically Nx ~ 2 Nl is a conservative choice.
 Nl = 500
 Nx = 1024
 # Generate an instance of the class.